PtrMan/AGI-X0/README.md

 Not that Utterly broken anymore.

-The so called Development cycle cisists out of a cycle of 3 months hibernation followed by some activity spike (depressing indeed).
+The so called Development cycle crisis out of a cycle of 3 months hibernation followed by some activity spike (depressing indeed).

 # Implemented